zovoilis-lab/Flye/README.md

 and existing issues (opened and closed) - it is possble that your question has already been answered.

-If you reporting a problem, please include the `flye.log` file and provide some details about your dataset (if possible).
+If you reporting a problem, please include the `flye.log` file and provide details about your dataset.

 In case you prefer personal communication, please contact Mikhail at fenderglass@gmail.com.